-There are overused cinematic clichés that are obvious to recognize regardless of the movie’s director, actors, or genre.
-And, more often than not, they are overplayed to the point that you correctly predict how the movie will conclude.
-Most internet users dislike the following list of movie cliches.
+Many cinematic clichés have become very famous.
+They are easy to recognize regardless of the movie’s director, actors, or genre.
+More often than not, they get overplayed so much that you can predict how the movie will conclude.
+Most internet users cringe at the following list of movie clichés.

 Table of Contents

 We know villains hurt innocent people.
 So the movie showcases the hero strategizing how to stop the villain because they are causing violence and deaths.
 But just as the hero catches the villains, he forgives them because “there has been a lot of bloodshed.”

 Guy With a Bad Job but Can Afford His Own Place in the City

 Interestingly, this guy does not just own a basic house but one with a “nice view,” “fully decorated,” “with exposed brick,” and “has a 10/10 supermodel girlfriend.”

 And then, there is a character who has been terrorizing the city and wonders why the police are after him.
 How now?